 BTGuard is headquartered in Canada.
 They carry the endorsement of TorrentFreak, which gives them quite a bit of credibility as far as P2P use goes.
-They have a relatively small server network compared to some other providers.
+They have a relatively small server network compared to other providers.
 They do offer 256-bit encryption, however, and their service is very streamlined and easy to use.

-Pricing and Plans
+Pricing & Plans

 BTGuard has two services you can choose from.

 - BitTorrent Proxy: $6.95 per month.
-This comes with auTorrent client that’s setup to work with the BitTorrent proxy service.
+This comes with a Torrent client that’s setup to work with the BitTorrent proxy service.
 It doesn’t provide an encrypted connection, but it does hide your IP when you’re downloading from a Bittorrent swarm.
 You can also use this service with other clients, but it requires that you configure them manually.

 - VPN: $9.95 per month.
 This option offers PPTP and OpenVPN.
 It’s a rather basic service compared to some other providers, but it does perform very well.

-You can pay with PayPal or Bitcoin.
+You can pay with PayPal, Credit cards or Bitcoin.

 Privacy & Anonymity